- Chart

 Disclaimers:

-This information is for informational purposes only and should not be considered investment advice.
+This information is for illustrative purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Investors should conduct their own due diligence and consult with a financial advisor before making any investment decisions.
-ETF holdings and strategies are subject to change.
+Investors should conduct their own due diligence and consult with a financial advisor before making investment decisions.
+Market share data and specific performance figures are subject to change.

 AI Summarization is directionally correct and might not be accurate.